Cycling Japan: Bicycle Touring Advice and an (almost) Perfect Itinerary

 From Kumamoto, we took the bridge to the Amakusa islands, a spectacular archipelago in the Ariake Sea (the big gulf of western Kyushu), mostly connected by bridges.
 Stunning views, quiet roads and some nice beaches with crystal clear water.

-From Akune we absolutely advice taking the coastal road, great views and golden beaches with scenic cliffs.
+From Akune we absolutely advise taking the coastal road, great views, and golden beaches with scenic cliffs.
 Then cut to the city of Kagoshima, called the Naples of Japan for its view on the Sakurajima Volcano which resembles the famous Vesuvio.